Pages

 Instead, we spent our time exploring Colorado --- We climbed Pikes Peak, drank fresh mineral water in Manitou Springs, hiked Estes Park, tromped through Aspen and can now spot the difference between a deer and an elk.
 I even made a quick trip down to Santa Fe, NM (such a gorgeous little town!).
 So…I might never get the same excitement over a trip to Wyoming as I would Rome; but I’m slowly learning to appreciate both journeys equally.

-2012 was the cocoon-- change, adjustment and overall adapting.
+change, adjustment and overall adapting.

 2013 is the butterfly-- get my butt moving again.
 Join life.